-The Midwest Conversion Technology.
-For chemically converting ozone depleting substances, greenhouse gases, and in-plant fluorocarbon waste streams, into their source chemicals.
+A unique technology, which instead of incinerating ozone depleting substances, greenhouse gases, and in-plant fluorocarbon waste streams, chemically converts them into new, valuable, specialty chemicals.